tani/ddc-git/README.md

-# DDC source for git ls-files
+# DDC source for git